 \section{Introduction}

-By the BKL scenario one means the scenario proposed by Belinski, Khalatnikov, and Lifshitz to describe the evolution of the universe towards the cosmological singularity.
-This scenario, derived within general relativity, leads to the conclusion that the Einstein equations imply the existence of the generic solution with gravitational singularity \cite{BKL2,BKL3}.
-By generic solution it is meant, roughly speaking, that it corresponds to the non-zero measure subset of all initial data and depends on some arbitrary functions of space.
+By the BKL scenario, we mean the scenario proposed by Belinski, Khalatnikov, and Lifshitz to describe the evolution of the universe towards the cosmological singularity.
+This scenario, derived within the general relativity, leads to the conclusion that the Einstein equations imply existence of a generic solution with gravitational singularity \cite{BKL2,BKL3}.
+By the generic solution the authors mean, roughly speaking, that it corresponds to a non-zero measure subset of all initial data and depends on the proper number of arbitrary functions of space.

-The derivation of this scenario is based on the examination of the evolution of the general (non-diagonal) Bianchi VIII and IX models of spacetime towards the singularity.
-That evolution can be simplified by assuming that some stress-energy tensor components can be ignored, some Ricci tensor components have negligible influence on the dynamics, and anisotropy of space may grow without bound.
+The derivation of this scenario is based on the general (non-diagonal) Bianchi VIII and IX models of spacetime evolving towards the singularity.
+That dynamics can be simplified by assuming that some stress-energy tensor components may be ignored, some Ricci tensor components have negligible influence, and anisotropy of space may grow without bounds.
 These assumptions lead to enormous simplification of the mathematical form of the dynamics.
 It can be well approximated by the following system of equations \cite{bkl,Belinski:2014kba,book}:

 subject to the constraint